cfengine/documentation/manuals/design-center/configure-sketches-community.markdown

 **Before you Begin**

-[Requirements][Configure and Deploy Sketches on the Command Line (Community)#Requirements]
+[Requirements][Command Line Sketches#Requirements]

-[Basic Concepts][Configure and Deploy Sketches on the Command Line (Community)#Basic Concepts]
+[Basic Concepts][Command Line Sketches#Basic Concepts]

 **Instructions**

 [Step 1.
-Check out the Design Center repository][Configure and Deploy Sketches on the Command Line (Community)#Step 1.
+Check out the Design Center repository][Command Line Sketches#Step 1.
 Check out the Design Center repository]

 [Step 2.
-Run cf-sketch][Configure and Deploy Sketches on the Command Line (Community)#Step 2.
+Run cf-sketch][Command Line Sketches#Step 2.
 Run cf-sketch]

 [Step 3.
-Search for sketches][Configure and Deploy Sketches on the Command Line (Community)#Step 3.
+Search for sketches][Command Line Sketches#Step 3.
 Search for sketches]

 [Step 4.
-Install a sketch][Configure and Deploy Sketches on the Command Line (Community)#Step 4.
+Install a sketch][Command Line Sketches#Step 4.
 Install a sketch]

 [Step 5.
-Activate a sketch][Configure and Deploy Sketches on the Command Line (Community)#Step 5.
+Activate a sketch][Command Line Sketches#Step 5.
 Activate a sketch]  Define the parameter set and environment, and run the activate command.

 [Step 6.
-Deploy the sketch][Configure and Deploy Sketches on the Command Line (Community)#Step 6.
+Deploy the sketch][Command Line Sketches#Step 6.
 Deploy the sketch: Generate and execute the runfile]  Generate and execute the runfile.

 Additional resources are included at the end of this page.